Actinolite Cat's Eye Gemstone Information

 Actinolite members also include the very well-known nephrite; one of the two distinct minerals recognized as jade (the other is jadeite).
 In fact, actinolite cat's eye is sometimes misleadingly referred to as jade cat's-eye, owing to their similarity and close association.
 There are also a variety of other gemstones similar in color and luster, but very few that are known to occur with chatoyancy.

-Actinolite Cat's Eye Mythology, Metaphysical and Crystal Healing Properties Back to Top
+Actinolite Cat's Eye Mythology, Metaphysical and Crystal Healing

 The name 'actinolite' is derived from the Greek word 'aktinos', which means 'ray'.
 Actinolite is a rare gemstone, but it still very popular for its metaphysical abilities.
 It is believed to be an excellent stone for both physical and spiritual healing.
 Although it may be used for any of the chakras, it is best used for balancing the energies of the heart chakra, as it is known to help produce soothing energies and awareness.
 Being related to nephrite; one of the two main types of jade, many believe that actinolite also carries the powers and energies of jade.
 Thus, actinolite may also aid in repelling negative thoughts and enhance physical balance.